yxzwang/PhenomNN/README.md

 # PhenomNN
-Codes for Paper: From Hypergraph Energy Functions to Hypergraph Neural Networks
+Codes for Paper: From Hypergraph Energy Functions to Hypergraph Neural Networks. *ICML 2023*
 # Coming Soon.